Veterinary Science

 What is training?

-Training can be considered learning, and for animals in zoos this usually takes the form of learning through interactions with their human caregivers (keepers, vets, etc.).
-This makes us, their human caregivers, also their teachers.
-Animals are constantly learning from their environment but also from us, and we must be aware of this during every encounter we have with our animals, not just during designated training sessions.
+Training can be viewed as learning, and for animals in zoos, this learning occurs through interactions with their human caregivers, which means their keepers, veterinarians and other staff are also their teachers.
+Animals are constantly learning from their environment and from us, so it is essential that we are continuously mindful of our influence during every interaction we have, not just during designated training sessions.

 Why do we train our animals?

-Training is an essential part of how we care for our animals on a daily basis here at Marwell.
+Training is an essential part of how we care for our animals here at Marwell.
 Through training using positive reinforcement, our animals learn how to cooperate with us during their daily husbandry regime; an example of this would be an animal moving from its inside to its outside habitat on cue, so that the inside area can be cleaned.
-Training can also greatly help to improve an animal’s welfare and reduce its stress when we need to provide it with veterinary care – for example, allowing a blood sample to be taken without restraint or immobilisation.
+Training can also greatly help to improve an animal’s welfare and reduce its stress when we need to provide it with veterinary care – for example, allowing a blood sample to be taken or a vaccination to be given without restraint or immobilisation.

 What do we mean by ‘positive reinforcement’?